City

 1. Huron Regional Medical Center

-Huron Regional Medical Center is a leading healthcare provider in Huron, offering a range of medical services.
-They are known for their commitment to patient care and employee well-being.
-The center provides a supportive work environment with opportunities for professional growth.
+Huron Regional Medical Center is a key healthcare provider in Huron, SD.
+It offers a range of services, from emergency care to specialized medical treatments.
+Employees benefit from a supportive work environment and opportunities for professional growth.

 2. Terex Corporation